ni/monodrive-documentation/docs/monoDrive_home/GPS.md

 # GPS

-Provides GPS coordinates for the sensor's location.
-The coordinates are based on the GPS anchor set for the current map.
+The GPS coordinates are based on the GPS anchor set for the current map.
+The location and orientation are relative to the ego vehicle's origin.

 ## Configuration

 ```
 {
   "type": "GPS",
-  "description": "",
   "listen_port": 0,
   "location": {
       "x": 0.0,